ttinoco/PFNET.py/docs/networks.rst

 Batteries
 ---------

 Batteries are objects of type |Battery| and have an :data:`index <pfnet.Battery.index>` and :data:`name <pfnet.Battery.name>` attribute like all the other network components.
 Other important attributes of these objects are energy level :data:`E <pfnet.Battery.E>` and charging power :data:`P <pfnet.Battery.P>`.
-Since power network input files do not have variable generator information, these devices can be conveniently added to a network using the :func:`add_batteries_from_parameters() <pfnet.Network.add_batteries_from_parameters>` method of the :class:`Network <pfnet.Network>` class.
+Since power network input files do not typically have battery information, these devices can be conveniently added to a network using the :func:`add_batteries_from_parameters() <pfnet.Network.add_batteries_from_parameters>` method of the :class:`Network <pfnet.Network>` class.

 More information about network batteries can be found in the :ref:`API reference <ref_bat>`.